ansys/grantami-bomanalytics/doc/source/contributing.rst

 Opening Issues
 ~~~~~~~~~~~~~~
-Should you come across a bug in ``auth_common`` or otherwise encounter some
+Should you come across a bug in ``pyansys-granta-compliance`` or otherwise
-unexpected behaviour you should create an "issue" regarding it.
-Issues are
+encounter some unexpected behaviour you should create an "issue" regarding it.
-created and submitted `here <https://github.com/pyansys/auth_common/issues>`_.
+Issues are created and submitted `here <https://github.com/pyansys/auth_common/issues>`_.
 Issues are used when developing to keep track of what is being
 worked on at any one time, and by who.
 We have two issue templates
 that we recommend you use: